projectsveltos/sveltos/docs/events/addon_event_deployment.md

 default     front-my-service        app.kubernetes.io/name=MyApp          8m40s
 ```

-A possible example for OneForEvent false, is when the add-ons to deploy are not template.
-For instance if Kyverno needs to be deployed in any managed cluster where certain event happened.
+The key distinction is **cardinality**: `oneForEvent: true` creates one `ClusterProfile` per matching resource; `oneForEvent: false` creates one `ClusterProfile` that covers all matching resources at once.
+Both modes support templating — with `oneForEvent: false` the template receives `.MatchingResources` (a slice) instead of a single `.MatchingResource`.
+See [Templating when oneForEvent is false](./templating_all_resources_together.md) for a full example using `range .MatchingResources`.

+A simple use case for `oneForEvent: false` is deploying a fixed add-on (no per-resource templating needed) to any cluster where a certain event happened.
+For instance, installing Kyverno as soon as a matching resource is detected:

 !!! example ""
     ```yaml